Bachelor's Degree in Finance

 White Lodging Professor of Finance

-The director of PNW’s EMBA program, Pat Obi teaches in areas including corporate finance, financial marketing and derivatives and business analytics.
+An endowed professor at PNW’s College of Business, Pat Obi teaches corporate finance, financial markets, derivatives and business analytics.
 A student mentor, he is also a financial consultant for the City of Hammond.